dbj-systems/dbjplusplus/README.md

 # FFWD to 2022

+## Caveat Emptor

 Welcome.
-This repo is a see of probably usefull C++.
+This repo is a sea of probably usefull C++.
 But surely full of now redundant code.
 This was made in days before std::print, std::format and such.
 And these days we use Sheredom's UTEST and UBENCH